-Though a significant portion of the land in both Decatur Township and Hamilton Township remains in agricultural production, the pattern of development (scattered single family homes fronting the major roadways) gives the area a more suburban character.
+Decatur, concentrated suburban patterns of development such as that located along Lake of the in agricultural production or vacant, the pattern of development (scattered single family homes fronting the major roadways) gives the area a more suburban character.
+Single family residential areas occupy 231 acres or 32% of the land area in the Village of Decatur.
 The vast majority of this use occurs in a traditional residential pattern that includes small lots, high density, a variety of architectural styles, interconnected streets, sidewalks, and close proximity to public facilities and shopping opportunities.